Glowsome/Minecraft/README.md

 ## Description ##
-A Minecraft resourse repository for running it on RockyLinux 8.x
+A Minecraft server resourse repository for running it on RockyLinux 8.x

 ## Installation ##
 <details>